dvon/burg/README.md

 ### example\_lines.jpg

-`lines` function, in cells.py, used to find the horizontal and vertical boundary lines in the table.  `filter_lines` removes redundant lines, found one pixel apart, that represent wider boundary lines in the table.  `draw_lines` is used to produce
+`lines` function, in cells.py, is used to find the horizontal and vertical boundary lines in the table.  `filter_lines` removes redundant lines, found one pixel apart, that represent wider boundary lines in the table.  `draw_lines` is used to produce